-Hazara Shiite votes.
+A candidate who polled unexpectedly well was 56-year-old anti-corruption parliamentarian Ramazan Bashardost, an ethnic Hazara.
+He ran a low-budget campaign with low-paid personnel and volunteers, but attracted a lot of media and was able to appeal to reform-minded Afghans outside his core Hazara base.
 According to the preliminary results, Bashardost carried several Hazara provinces, including Ghazni and Dai Kondi, but Mohaqiq's backing apparently helped Karzai carry the Hazara heartland of Bamiyan province.
-Other significant candidates are shown below.